MIbnEKhalid/mbktechstudio/env.md

 GMAIL_PASS=abcdefghijklmnop
 ```
 > **Note:** GMAIL_PASS is an app password, not your Gmail account password.

-> Generate it from Google Account > Security > App Passwords
+> 1: Enable 2-Factor Authentication (2FA) on your Google account.

+> 2: Go to your Google Account settings and search for "App Passwords".

+> 3: Create a new app password, copy and paste it.

 ## Database Settings
 ```properties